The Kremlin towers are a great reminder of the origins of the Kremlin.

 Spassky Gates were considered saint.
 People couldn’t pass through them on horseback, and had to remove hats in front of the icon of Saviour.
 Anyone who disobeyed the rules, had to do 50 prostrations.
-Criminals sentenced to death who were executed on Lobnoe Meso (Calvary) prayed to the icon.
+Criminals sentenced to death who were executed on Lobnoe Mesto (Calvary) prayed to the icon.

 Spasskaya tower was also the official entrance to the Kremlin for foreign embassadors and Russian leaders.
 All the rulers of Russia since Tsar Mikhail Fedorovich (1612) solemnly passed through Spasskie Gates before the coronation.

 Famous astronomical clock were manufactured in 1625 under the leadership of an English mechanic.
-Christopher Halloway.
+Christopher Galloway.
 Modern chimes were made by brothers Nicholas and Ivan Budenop in 1851-1852, and are set on 8-10 tiers of Spassky Tower.
 Brothers-watchmakers were Danes, but with Russian names – Ivan and Nicholas.